prashers/adaptive-social-plasticity-ABM/README.md

 7. The arena will resize to keep group density constant across group sizes if the 'resize-arena?' switch is on
         - the foraging patch remains the same size for all group sizes
         - The thing I want to isolate with different group sizes is level of competition (fewer opportunities to feed with increasing group size)
-        - MAYBE CHOOSE A FEW PARAMETER COMBINATIONS TO TEST WHETHER CHANGING ARENA SIZE WOULD HAVE AN EFFECT (IF NOT THEN NOT NECESSARY TO DO A FULL PARAMETER SWEEP)

-TO BE DETERMINED:

-8. How can I replace arbitrary values in code with values that make more sense (e.g., resource-level and reset-thresholds)
-        - I think I just used values that seemed to give agents time to feed
-        - THESE WOULD VARY A LOT BASED ON THE BIOLOGICAL SYSTEM - YOU COULD DO A TEST PARAMETER SWEEP WITH DIFFERENT VALUES FOR THIS TOO - IF IT WOULD BE HELPFUL